 Moriel’s poem, “Jerusalem Forest,” was published in August in the Daytona Howl Online Literary Magazine.
 You can read it here.

-Moriel Rothman-Zecher has been writing and performing poetry since 2010.
-He has done solo shows at venues ranging from the Willy Brandt Center in Jerusalem to the AIC Cafe in Beit Sahour and has been featured” at the Berkeley Poetry Slam, at Yesh Gvul’s Alternative Independence Day Ceremony, and on IndieFeed, a podcast that aggregated the work of “the best spoken word artists in the field today.”
+Moriel Rothman-Zecher has performed his poetry in solo shows at venues ranging from the Willy Brandt Center in Jerusalem to the AIC Cafe in Beit Sahour and has been featured” at the Berkeley Poetry Slam, at Yesh Gvul’s Alternative Independence Day Ceremony, and on IndieFeed, a podcast that aggregated the work of “the best spoken word artists in the field today.”

 *An Israeli’s Poem for El Hakawati Theatre:

 El Hakawati was performed at a demonstration in Jerusalem against the closing of the El Hakawati children’s theatre festival.